 Water heating fuel

 Regarding the source of fuel for your water heating, there are two main options.
-Electric heaters are smaller, cheaper and easier to install, but the cost of electricity consummated for your water heating is going to be quite big.
-Gas heaters, usually propane heaters, take up more spaces and are more complicated to install but the running costs are lower and they also comply with off grid living.
-That brings us to entirely alternative source of energy that can of course be used for your water heating as well, solar thermal connectors.
-Important thing is their location.
-You need to find a space most exposed to the sun, where you can at the same time access the, easily to be able to keep them clean in order to be the most efficient.
-Some sources also recommend keeping them in cooler space, such as for example ground rather than roof, because that is another way to raise their efficiency.
-Figuring out size of the panels is also important, but during the summer they may be able to supply your entire hot water consumption.
+Electric heaters are smaller, cheaper, and easier to install, but the cost of electricity consummated for your water heating will be quite big.
+Gas heaters, usually propane heaters, take up more space and are more complicated to install, but the running costs are lower, and they also comply with off-grid living.
+That brings us to an entirely alternative source of energy that can, of course, be used for your water heating as well, solar thermal connectors.
+The important thing is their location.
+You need to find a space most exposed to the sun, where you can easily access the, easily to be able to keep them clean to be the most efficient.
+Some sources also recommend keeping them in cooler space, such as the ground rather than the roof, because that is another way to raise their efficiency.
+Figuring out the panels’ size is also important, but during the summer, they may be able to supply your entire hot water consumption.

 Step by step guide on timber structure

 Did you find this useful?
-Would you like to learn more about timber structures, DIY construction and small houses building process?
-When do you don´t need building permit?
-Well we have a book for you!
-Our step by step guide How to build a tiny house is full of manuals, illustrations and photographs and available to order in printed version or as electronic book here.
+Would you like to learn more about timber structures, DIY construction, and the small house building process?
+When do you don´t need a building permit?
+Well, we have a book for you!
+Our step-by-step guide to building a tiny house is full of manuals, illustrations, and photographs and available to order in printed version or as an electronic book here.